antonis179/Linker/README.md

 # Linker

 Linker is an application meant to help users simply share links from their android device to their computer.
-It consists of a Java server (Jetty) and an android application.
+It consists of a Java server (based on Jetty) and an android application.

 **More info coming soon.**